Arts & Culture

 For visitors who want to learn about agriculture, the EcoVillage Institute – also referred to as La Cite Ecologique – is an organic farm with beautiful gardens, greenhouses, and they offer seminars and workshops on sustainable farming practices.

 The North Country has a vibrant community of artists and craftspeople.
 Their work can be found at many of the area’s shops and several festivals throughout the year.
+A popular event is the annual Dixville Notch Music, Arts and Crafts Festival held each spring at Mohawk Falls.
+The festival features live music, arts and crafts vendors, delicious food, artist workshops and much more.
 Perhaps the best place to view work by local artists is Fiddleheads, an artisan shop in Colebrook that showcases high-quality, handcrafted work by the region’s best artists.

 Photo: Courtesy of the Colebrook Chronicle